 As a retailer, it’s impossible to know why a potential customers leaves without purchasing.
 There are countless reasons retailers can muster up to explain abandonment, but one thing is certain – new or returning customers respond well to a little incentive..
 While it would be nice to believe customers will purchase with a quick email and a reminder, it does take a bit more than that at times.

 Sometimes, an incentive is the best way to get a customer to return to a site.
 This is not to say you need to give them a steep discount to convince them to complete their purchase.
 A small incentive is often all it takes to turn browsers into customers.
 One of the most effective incentives is free shipping.
 According to a recent study, the most commonly cited reason for not buying something online was paying the cost of shipping.
 Other offers, such as taking 10% off the purchase price can also positively impact conversions, especially if the customer was already close to buying it last time.
+If you’re planning to send more than one email, be sure to know best practices for email frequency.

 Many online retailers focus their energy on getting people to their site.
 No matter how well you’ve designed your site, abandonment is a reality in the context of online retail.
 Rather than ignoring this fact, ecommerce sites must learn to mitigate it without pushing away customers with poorly strategies remarketing campaigns.
 By utilizing effective email strategies that build a relationship with a customer, retailers can turn abandonments to conversions and passive browsers to loyal customers.
 After all, it’s all about the approach.